Mexico and the International Monetary Fund: 1982 Mexican Debt Crisis

 Mexico suffered from a massive debt crisis in 1982, resulting in the country requesting emergency financing from the IMF.
 Despite an early period of economic success, a decline in oil prices and an increase in US interest rates caused Mexico to double its debt from 1979 to 1982 causing an excess inflation rate of nearly 60% of its GDP.
 Recognizing Mexico's state of economic panic, secretary of finance Jesus Silva Herzog advised former IMF acting manager William Dale to send a mission to Mexico, in attempts to reach a solution.
 Negotiations began in August 1982 in order to secure appropriate funding assistance.
 However, on August 11, Mexico's commercial bank creditors no longer rolled over principle payments that were due on August 16, creating further economic difficulties for Mexico.
-As a result, Herzog flew to Washington in order to meet with newly appointed IMF managing director Jacques de Larosière on August 13, 1982.
+As a result, Herzog flew to Washington, D.C. in order to meet with newly appointed IMF managing director Jacques de Larosière on August 13, 1982.
 IMF support was promised on the condition that Mexico find a solution to avoid further defaults on future debt payments.

-Mexico successfully avoided future defaults on debt payments due to $7 billion of American aid that consisted of payments for advanced oil exports, and credit guarantees from both US Department of Agriculture and the Treasury Department's Exchange Stabilization Fund.
+Mexico successfully avoided future defaults on debt payments due to $7 billion of United States foreign aid that consisted of payments for advanced oil exports, and credit guarantees from both US Department of Agriculture and the Treasury Department's Exchange Stabilization Fund.
 The Bank for International Settlements also provided $1.85 billion, giving Mexico the short term funding in order to avoid becoming default.
 The programs and conditions that applied to the Mexican debt crisis lasted for three years.
 As a result of IMF involvement in Mexico following its economic crisis, many believe this marked the IMF's role of international crisis manager in Latin America.

 Prior to the 1982 debt crisis, Mexico enjoyed a period of economic stability.
-This changed in 1976, when a change of president and an alteration of fiscal policy led to a recession.
+This changed in the 1976 general election, when a change of president and an alteration of fiscal policy led to a recession.
 This led to the country being granted an economic stabilization program through the IMF, one of the first programs of this nature to be installed in Mexico by the IMF.